Wisdom Teeth Removal

 When is Wisdom Tooth Removal Needed?

 Most people need their wisdom teeth removed because there isn't enough space for them to come in properly.
 This is because they tend to grow in at an angle or they don’t fully emerge.
 Third molars (the wisdom teeth) routinely damage the teeth right next door, called second molars.
 When wisdom teeth come in sideways like this, it throws off your bite, creates an area where food gets caught, decays both of the teeth, and can even cause a painful infection.
-If you are looking for a provider for wisdom teeth removal near Glendale, call our office at 623-979-0053 to schedule an appointment!
+If you are looking for a provider for wisdom teeth removal near Peoria, call our office at 623-979-0053 to schedule an appointment!

 Potential Complications of Not Having Wisdom Teeth Removed